 If you're looking for a replacement for whole nuts, consider larger substitutes, like raisins, cranberries or chocolate chips.
 They'll help to maintain the bulk that the nuts were contributing to the recipe.

-If your recipe only calls for a small amount of nuts, it probably isn't vital to the success of your recipe.
+If your recipe only calls for a small number of nuts, it probably isn't vital to the success of your recipe.
 Go ahead and leave them out, if none of these substitutes appeal to you.
-You may lose a bit of crunch, texture and flavor, but you should still get good results.
+You may lose a bit of crunch, texture, and flavor, but you should still get good results.